 - And, of course, they could be related to heart disease, either indications of future problems or a sign of past problems.

 The good news is that arrhythmia is usually harmless and will go away on its own.
 To ease stress, practice relaxation techniques, yoga, etc. Cut back (or out) alcohol, cigarettes, caffeine or other (illegal) drugs.
 Also, make sure you aren’t overdoing cough & cold medicines, especially during flu season.
 Decrease usage of herbal and nutritional supplements or at least talk to a doctor about them.
-Get your levels checked to make sure you’re properly feeding your body everything it needs.
+Get your levels checked with a Top 12 Important Blood Test Panel to make sure you’re properly feeding your body everything it needs.

 However, you should be concerned if heart palpitations are followed or accompanied by the following symptoms: